vetlekise/hugo-site-azure/src/content/page/about/index.md

 Feel free to browse, or reach out if you want to connect.
 Thanks for stopping by, and may the source be with you!

-> **Note:** In the event of my passing, these documents will be made publicly available as an archive.
+> **Note:** In the event of my passing, these documents shall be made publicly available as an archive.
 I hope they continue to inform and inspire others in the future.